Jinglin-LI/Leetcode/README.md

 Implement by Java

-Step by step, be patience and persistence  :rose:  New year, new start !
+Step by step, patience and persistence  :rose:  New year, new start !